zeroKilo/BFP4FToolsWV/README.md

 -BlazeLibWV is a library for reading and creating blaze packets, also for creating log dumps

+-UDP Monitor WV - Tool for examining the highspeed bitstream of the game traffic over udp

 -"Other" contain the minimal frontend files that need to be hosted via xampp or internal webbrowser, and other files

 [more information in the wiki](https://github.com/zeroKilo/BFP4FToolsWV/wiki)